BEST Switzerland Cruise Deals (2024 + 2025): Cheap & Discount Cruises to Switzerland - Cruise Critic

 7 Nights

-Port: Amsterdam • Cologne • Rudesheim • Ludwigshafen • Strasbourg • Breisach • Basel
+Port: Amsterdam • Cologne • Rudesheim • Heidelberg • Strasbourg • Breisach • Basel

+Port: Basel • Breisach • Strasbourg • Speyer • Rudesheim • Koblenz • Cologne • Amsterdam

+Port: Basel • Breisach • Strasbourg • Mannheim • Rudesheim • Rhine • Koblenz • Cologne • +2 more

 Up to 20% Savings to Explore North America in 2023